cadenzaflow/cadenzaflow-docs-static/get-started/content/dmn/deploy.md

 Next,

-* see how you can evaluate the decision using the [REST API](https://docs.camunda.org/rest/camunda-bpm-platform/7.23/#tag/Decision-Definition/operation/evaluateDecisionByKey),
+* see how you can evaluate the decision using the [REST API](https://docs.cadenzaflow.org/rest/cadenzaflow-bpm-platform/7.23/#tag/Decision-Definition/operation/evaluateDecisionByKey),
 * learn more about DMN by reading the [DMN Reference](/manual/reference/dmn/),
-* learn more about the [Decision API exposed by Camunda Process Engine](/manual/user-guide/process-engine/decisions/),
+* learn more about the [Decision API exposed by CadenzaFlow Process Engine](/manual/user-guide/process-engine/decisions/),
 * check how you can invoke the decision from a [BPMN Business Rule Task](/manual/reference/bpmn20/tasks/business-rule-task/),
 * Bonus Step: [Decision Requirements Graph](../drg)